 - Specific: If you have consented to a specific sexual act, this does not mean you have also consented to other sexual acts.

 The ‘What is Consent’ section was adapted from: Planned Parenthood, United States of America, ‘Sexual Consent’ <https://www.plannedparenthood.org/learn/sex-and-relationships/sexual-consent>

-These are some factors that can affect your ability to consent.
-If you are initiating sex with someone, you must also ensure that they are able to consent.
+Here are some factors that can affect a person’s ability to give consent.
+If you are initiating sex with someone, you must ensure that they are able to give consent.

 - In Malaysia, the age of consent is 16 for girls.
-If you are below 16, you cannot legally consent to sex.
+If a girl is below 16, she cannot legally consent to sex.

-- If you are intoxicated or unconscious, you cannot give consent.
+- If a person is intoxicated or unconscious, they cannot give consent.
 Signs that a person is intoxicated may include: